hashicorp/terraform-provider-aws/website/docs/r/datazone_form_type.html.markdown

 This resource exports the following attributes in addition to the arguments above:

 * `created_at` - Creation time of the Form Type.
 * `created_by` - Creator of the Form Type.
 * `origin_domain_id` - Origin domain id of the Form Type.
 * `origin_project_id` - Origin project id of the Form Type.
 * `owning_project_id` - Owning project id of the Form Type.
 * `revision` - Revision of the Form Type.

 ## Import

-In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import DataZone Form Type using a comma seperated value of DomainIdentifier,Name,Revision.
+In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import DataZone Form Type using a comma separated value of DomainIdentifier,Name,Revision.
 For example:

 ```terraform
 import {